Olympus TG-5 vs Sony A7 III

 It is notable that the A7 III has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The TG-5 does not feature such a mic input.

-Both the TG-5 and the A7 III are recent models that are part of the current product line-up.
-The TG-5 replaced the earlier Olympus TG-4, while the A7 III followed on from the Sony A7 II.
+The A7 III is a recent model that features in the current product line-up of Sony.
+In contrast, the TG-5 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the TG-5 was succeeded by the Olympus TG-6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Sony websites.

 So what is the bottom line?
 Is there a clear favorite between the Olympus TG-5 and the Sony A7 III?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.